jpsaha/typst-site/README.md

     └── php.typ
 ```

+The MOPSS wrapper/content pattern is the same general separation used elsewhere in the project, while `motypprog/` contains supporting mathematical/programming material.

 ---

 # Metadata

-Each metadata-bearing wrapper contains a `lecture` dictionary.
+Each metadata-bearing wrapper defines a `lecture` dictionary.

 A typical wrapper looks conceptually like: